Boban-P/dockerscripts/Packages/utilities/lke-autoscaler/README.md

 ## Deploying on Kubernetes for Production Use

-For production, you can build a private Docker image and push a kubectl config file with a service account's credentials into the image.
-So, your Dockerfile may look something like:
+Build a private Docker image and push a kubectl config file with a service account's credentials into the image.
+So, the Dockerfile may look something like:
 ```
 FROM bb526/lke-autoscaler